brickster241/Deep-Learning-A2Z-Applications/README.md

  Inside this Repository, I have worked on Real-World datasets, to solve Real-World business problems. (.
-In this repo, there are implementations of six real-world challenges:
+In this repo, there are implementations of four real-world challenges: